melonproject-archive/documentation/chapters/factory.md

 #### Public Functions

-`function isInstance(address _child) public returns (bool)`
+`function isInstance(address _child) public view returns (bool)`

-This public function returns a boolean indicating whether the address provided corresponds to a contract created by the `Factory` contract.
+This public view function returns a boolean indicating whether the address provided corresponds to a contract created by the `Factory` contract.
 &nbsp;

 ## FundFactory.sol